eclipse/vorto/website/content/documentation/function_block_dsl.md

 A `functionblock` element describes the properties and behavior of a function block.
 A `functionblock` element contains

-- General metadata parameters (`displayname, description, vendor, category, version`).
+- General metadata parameters (`displayname, description, namespace, category, version`).
-- Property elements (`configuration, status, fault`).
+- Property elements (`configuration, status, fault, events`).
 - An `operations` element.

 **Syntax**